sheetalbongale/Scooters-In-Austin-Data-Analysis/README.md

-##  Scooters in Austin Data Analysis | JSON-and-team
+##  Scooters in Austin Data Analysis
 ### Team Members: Erin Bentley, Jason Jones, Sana Khan, Sheetal Bongale
-#### UT Data Analysis & Visualization Bootcamp | Python Project 1 | January 2020
+#### UT Data Analysis & Visualization Bootcamp | January 2020
 ---
 ![Austin Scooter](resources/austin.png)

 #### *`"In 2018, people took 84 million trips on Shared Micromobility in the United States, more than double the number of trips taken in 2017." - NACTO`*

-### Project Requirements:
----
-- Two to three plots (and think about getting information visualized onto fewer plots).
-NO PIE CHARTS
-- Greater than or equal to two datasets
-- At least one dataset comes from merging different tables/sources (deliverable)
-- At least 1 dirty dataset (not Kaggle)
-- At least one API used
-- Export dataframe to SQL Database (explained 1/4/2020)
-- 10 minute presentation
-- Use Jupyter Lab to present...no PPT.
----

 ### Our Question:
 ---